Ahmad-Hazrati/drf_api_littleangels/README.md

   - The page allows the admin to create, read, update, and delete the contents of the event, and category.
   - The page allows the admin to stop booking functionality for normal users.
   ![Builtin Admin Panel](/readme_assets/admin_panel.png)<br><br>

+  #### Re-use of Components
+  - **Asset.js**
+  Asset component has been extensively used in other components to display spinner and message while the data loads and display the message in case of any error or notification.
+It is used in NavBar.js, NotFound.js, EventsPage.js, PostCreateForm.js, PostPage.js, PostsPage.js, PopularProfiles and ProfilePage.

+  - **Avatar.js**
+  The Avatar component has been used in other components to display the user avatar.
+It is used almost on all pages.

+  - **MoreDropdown.js**
+  This component has been used in Booking.js, comment.js, Post.js and ProfilePage.js to provide the Dropdownmenu for edit, delete and udpate icons.

+  - **CurrentUserContext.js**
+  This component has been almost in all components to authenticate current user.

+  - **ProfileDataContext.js**
+  ProfileDataContext.js has been used extensively in PopularProfiles.js, Profile.js, and ProfilePage.js to provide follow/unfollow functionalities.

+  - **useRedirect.js**
+  This component has been used to provide redirect functionality for SignInForm.js, SignUpForm.js, and PostCreateForm.js.

+  - **utils.js**
+  The utils.js component has embedded a set of functionalities that are used in other components, such as fetchMoreData, followHelper, unFollowHelper, and TokenTimestamps.

 ### Features Left to Implement
-Initially, the idea was that the event section should have like functionality same as the post section.
+Initially, the idea was that the event section should have "like" functionality as the post section.
 The booking of the event should be based on the number of seats available and one user could book only one seat but due to limited time constraints couldn't implemented.
 Further features inclusive (cited above) to implement are:
 - Another feature to add could be a chat functionality.
 - a review page will be a better feature to be added to the app.